Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 1. Download the [component](https://github.com/Sian-Lee-SA/Home-Assistant-Switch-Manager/releases)
 1. Place the folder `custom_components/switch_manager` into the `config/custom_components/` path of your home assistant installation
-1. Place the folder `blueprints/switch_manager` into the `config/blueprints/` path of your home assistant installation
 1. Restart Home Assistant
 1. Goto Config -> Integration then find and add Switch Manager

+Once the integration has been loaded, a folder with blueprints will be created in your `config/blueprints/switch_manager` home assistant path.
+You can add/create extra blueprints to this path.

 ## How to use